ShankHarinath/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Model architecture
 ---

+###### Note: I have used Keras inside Tensorflow 1.4 to build this classifier.
+TF 1.4 doesn't support Cudnn 5 that comes with the AMI, I had upgrade it to Cudnn6 to make it work.

 My final model consisted of the following layers:

 Layer (type)         |        Description |        Output Shape         |     Param #